 It is for you to decide whether to have a service in traditional language or one which uses more modern language.

 The choice is yours but the priest can advise on suitable hymns as well as music for coming in, going out and during the signing of the register.
 Click here for a list of popular hymns.

 The decision whether to have just one ring or two is entirely yours.

 Can we have a video recording of the service?

 Video recording of the service is becoming increasingly popular however there is a fee for this.

 Within the Anglican communion marriage is for life.
 The Church however accepts that some marriages fail.
 In certain circumstances a divorced person may marry in church during the lifetime of a former spouse.
 This is matter for discussion with the Parish Priest.

 Marriage is a public and outward expression of commitment and love between two people.
 By choosing to get married in church there is the assurance that God cares about your relationship, and that you have the support and encouragement of the Church family.
-Again to make enquiries and arrangements we hold an ‘Office Hour’ in Church on Tuesdays from 6.00pm to 7.00pm.
+Again to make enquiries and arrangements please telephone the Vicar on

 A funeral service marks the end of a person's earthly life.
 It presents friends and family with a way of saying goodbye, giving thanks for that life and expressing their natural grief.
 The service may take a number of forms from a small group of family members and a plain funeral service from the Prayer Book or Common Worship to an occasion of great solemnity with music, hymns and a packed church.
 It can also be part of a Communion Service although not everyone realises this.